Trekking Stories

 The trek is certainly a tough one with significant elevation gain at high altitude.
 However, anyone who is physically fit could complete the trek.
 One of the biggest obstacles is altitude sickness and the cold during camping at night.
 Read this blog about altitude sickness and how to prevent.
 The second day over the pass is by far the most challenging.
 After that, it's all downhill.

-Trek with or without a guide?
+With or without a guide?

 The route can be hiked without a guide as the trail is well-marked, and there's essentially no other way to go.
 Additionally, all campsites lack restroom facilities, and you'll have to camp.
 The advantage of an organized tour is that they carry your bags, provide meals, and ensure your safety.
 Particularly, safety was an important consideration for us, as you're in rugged terrain at high altitudes.
 We ultimately chose to trek without a guide because there are always other groups along the route and at the campsites who can assist if needed.
 It's important to note that we had recently completed an organized high-altitude trek, so we were confident about altitude sickness.
 If you don't have experience with this, I would recommend trekking with an organized tour for safety.